hanxiao/benchmark/README.md

 export GNES_IMG_TAG=latest-alpine
 export GNES_BENCHMARK_ID=3

-make pull && make build && make test d=500 b=10 s=1000000 && make clean
+make pull && make build && make test d=1000 b=10 s=1000000 && make clean
 ```

-The client will generate 500 documents and send them in 10 batches, each document has the size of 1MB.
-Hence each request is about 50MB.
+The client will generate 1000 documents with the batch size of 10, which yields 100 requests in total.
+Each document has the size of 1MB.
+Hence each request is 10MB.

+## Explanation of the Table

-Units are in millisecond, the smaller the better.
+Time units are in *seconds*, *the smaller the better*.
+Numbers are *the best average* over three runs.

+### Time-related metrics

+- `roundtrip`: the average latency in seconds for a request travel from `Frontend` and through the whole workflow and finally back to `Frontend`.
+- `MB/s`: megabyte per second (MB/s) is a unit of data transfer rate over the whole workflow.
+- `f:send`: the average latency in seconds between sending every two requests at the `Frontend`.
+- `f:recv`: the average latency in seconds between receiving every two requests at the `Frontend`.
+- `f->r1:send`: the average latency in seconds for `Router1` receiving a request sent from `Frontend`.
+- `r1->r2:send`: the average latency in seconds for `Router2` receiving a request sent from `Router1` (or all `Router1` from the last layer).
+- `r2->f:send`: the average latency in seconds for `Frontend` receiving a request sent from `Router2` (or all `Router2` from the last layer).

+### Meta information

-`version_vcs` corresponds to the `gnes-ai/gnes@` commit's SHA hash.
+- `version_vcs`: corresponds to the `gnes-ai/gnes@` commit's SHA hash.
+- `version_tag`: corresponds to the version tag of a GNES docker image.
+- `timestamp_build`: timestamp when the docker image was built.
+- `timestamp_eval`: timestamp when the benchmark was evaluated.

 ## Case 1: Non-blocking Flow